MGAPS/mgaps-website/README.md

 ## Local Usage

+### Building the compiler locally

+Building the `mgaps-website` compiler requires the [Haskell `stack`](https://docs.haskellstack.org/en/stable/README/) tool, which will install all dependencies.
+To build the compiler, run `stack install` from the same directory where `mgaps-website.cabal` and `stack.yaml` are located.

+### Available commands

 The `mgaps-website` compiler is a command-line program with a few options.
 An overview of the available commands is available as follows:

 ```